openstack-archive/networking-ansible/doc/source/install/install.rst

 ~~~~~~~

 This section describes how to install and configure the Networking-Ansible
-Driver, code-named networking_ansible, on the controller node.
-This section
+library, code-named networking_ansible.
+If you plan to use the library as an
-assumes that you already have a working OpenStack environment with Neutron
+ML2 driver in OpenStack, this section assumes that you already have a working
-configured to provide VLAN tenant networking.
+OpenStack environment with Neutron configured to provide VLAN tenant networking.

 .. note::